MultiSafepay/php-sdk/README.md

 ## Testing

-The following definitions have been made regarding tests:

-- Unit tests: Tests that work without the actual API and without any dependencies (`tests/Unit`)
+- Unit tests work without the API or any dependencies (`tests/Unit`)
-- Integration tests: Tests that work without the actual API but with dependencies (`tests/Integration`)
+- Integration tests work without the API but have dependencies (`tests/Integration`)
-- Functional tests: Tests that work with a live API (`tests/Functional`)
+- Functional tests work with the live API (`tests/Functional`) – API key required

-Only for running functional tests, a API key is required.

-#### Running unit tests
+#### Unit tests

-To run either unit tests of this package, use the following steps:
+To run unit tests from this package:

-- Clone this repository somewhere.
+1. Clone this repository.
-- Run `composer install` to install all dependencies
+2. To install all dependencies, run `composer install`
-- Run PHPUnit with one of the following commands:
+3. Run PHPUnit with the following command: `./vendor/bin/phpunit tests/Unit`
-  - `./vendor/bin/phpunit tests/Unit`

-#### Running functional tests
+#### Functional tests

-To run functional tests of this package, use the following steps:
+To run functional tests from this package:

-- Clone this repository somewhere.
+1. Clone this repository.
-- Run `composer install` to install all dependencies
+2. To install all dependencies, run `composer install`.
-- Copy `.env.php.example` to `.env.php` and add your own MultiSafepay API key
+3. Copy `.env.php.example` to `.env.php` and add your site API key.
-- Run PHPUnit with one of the following commands:
+4. Run PHPUnit with the following command: `./vendor/bin/phpunit tests/Functional`
-  - `./vendor/bin/phpunit tests/Functional`

 #### Mocking the API for unit and integration tests

-Unit and integration tests run without the actual API, which means that the client is mocking all actual data calls.
-To do so, the folder `tests/fixture-data` contains JSON files to help spoofing calls.
-To fill this folder with actual real-life data, make sure you have a valid `.env.php` file and use the following command:
+Unit and integration tests run without the API, which means that the client is mocking all data calls.
+To do this, the `tests/fixture-data` folder contains JSON files to spoof calls.
+To fill this folder with real data, make sure you have a valid `.env.php` file, and then use the following command:

     php tests/generateApiMocks.php

-It is the intention to commit all generated JSON files into git, so that they serve as fixtures.
-Files that are not used in tests, are not needed to be generated.
+This commits all generated JSON files into git, so that they serve as fixtures.
+Files that are not used in tests don't need to be generated.

 ## Support
-You can create issues on our repository.
-If you need any additional help or support, please contact <a href="mailto:integration@multisafepay.com">integration@multisafepay.com</a>

-## A gift for your contribution
-We look forward to receiving your input.
-Have you seen an opportunity to change things for better?
-We would like to invite you to create a pull request on GitHub.
-Are you missing something and would like us to fix it?
-Suggest an improvement by sending us an [email](mailto:integration@multisafepay.com) or by creating an issue.

-What will you get in return?
-A brand new designed MultiSafepay t-shirt which will make you part of the team!
+Create an issue on this repository or email <a href="mailto:integration@multisafepay.com">integration@multisafepay.com</a>

+## Contributors
+If you create a pull request to suggest an improvement, we'll send you some MultiSafepay swag as a thank you!

 ## License
 [Open Software License (OSL 3.0)](https://github.com/MultiSafepay/php-sdk/blob/master/LICENSE.md)

 ## Want to be part of the team?
 Are you a developer interested in working at MultiSafepay?
-[View](https://www.multisafepay.com/careers/#jobopenings) our job openings and feel free to get in touch with us.
+Check out our [job openings](https://www.multisafepay.com/careers/#jobopenings) and feel free to get in touch!